witheve/Eve/README.md

 ### A Note for Windows Users

 Currently, Eve only installs natively on OSX and Linux.
 However, Windows 10 users have two options: first, you can run Eve via Docker.
 To do this, follow the instructions below.
-The second way to run Eve on Windows is via [Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+The second way to run Eve on Windows 10 is via [Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 Follow the linked instructions and then in a command line run `bash`.
 This will start a bash environment in the command line.
 From there, follow the rest of the Eve installation instructions as if you were installing under Ubuntu.

+Unfortunately, users of earlier verision of Windows will not be able to run Eve at this time.

 ### From Source

 Before you can install Eve you'll need need gcc, make, python, and LuaJIT.

 First install gcc, make, and python using your operating system's standard channels.
 Chances are you already have these.
-Install luajit by downloading [LuaJIT-2.1.0-beta2](http://luajit.org/download.html) and then in the LuaJIT directory:
+Install LuaJIT by downloading [LuaJIT-2.1.0-beta2](http://luajit.org/download.html) and then in the extracted directory:

 ```
 make